Mauricio Claver-Carone: Inter-American Development Bank

-Claver-Carone also helped design the Better Utilization of Investments Leading to Development (BUILD) Act of 2018, which created the U.S. International Development Finance Corporation.

-He also spearheaded the first White House-led Western Hemisphere Strategic Framework for U.S. inter-agency policy guidance and development since 2004.

-Early career

-Claver-Carone began his career as an attorney-advisor for the U.S. Department of the Treasury’s Office of the Comptroller, where he provided counsel on banking laws, capital requirements and securitizations.
-He was also a Clinical Assistant Professor at The Catholic University of America’s School of Law, an adjunct professor at The George Washington University’s National Law Center and a research fellow at Georgetown University’s Law Center for the Americas.

 Cuba policy

 Before joining the U.S. government, Claver-Carone was executive director of Cuba Democracy Advocates, a lobbying organization for human rights, free markets and the rule of law in Cuba.

+Private equity

+After the Inter-American Development Bank, Claver-Carone founded a private-equity firm focused on energy and infrastructure investments in the high-growth markets of Latin America and the Caribbean.

 Other

-Claver-Carone has provided congressional testimony before the Committees on Agriculture, Foreign Affairs, the Judiciary and Natural Resources of the United States House of Representatives.

 He has written for HuffPost, The Wall Street Journal and The New York Times, among other publications.
 He has also published in academic journals, including the Georgetown Journal of International Law and the Yale Journal of International Affairs.
 Poder Magazine recognized him as one of 20 entrepreneurs, executives, leaders and artists under 40 who are shaping the future of the U.S. and the world.

-Claver-Carone hosted the bilingual foreign-policy show “From Washington al Mundo” on Sirius-XM Radio.
-He also co-founded a data-software start-up company.
+Claver-Carone hosted the bilingual foreign-policy show From Washington al Mundo on Sirius-XM Radio.